nikolamilosevic86/xgoogle/readme.txt

-This is a Google library called 'xgoogle'.
-Current version is 1.3.
+This is a fork of a Google library called 'xgoogle'.
+Current version is 1.3.1

-It's written by Peteris Krumins (peter@catonmat.net).
+It is forked by Nikola Milosevic (nikola.milosevic@inspiratron.org) from the original code that was written by Peteris Krumins (peter@catonmat.net).
-His blog is at http://www.catonmat.net  --  good coders code, great reuse.
+Peteris Krumins blog is at http://www.catonmat.net  --  good coders code, great reuse.
+Nikola Milosevic's blog is at http://www.inspiratron.org.

+This fork adds Google face image search, and hopefully in the future Google image search

 The code is licensed under MIT license.